 Light Levels for Woodland Gardens

-You can mimic this in your shady landscape by adding organic matter: compost, leaf mold, or very well-aged natural hardwood bark.
-It is best to allow the leaves to rest on the ground in the fall, thereby nourishing the soil and its inhabitants.
+You can mimic this in your shady landscape by adding organic matter: compost, leaf mold, or well-aged natural hardwood bark.
+It is best to allow the leaves to rest on the ground in the fall, nourishing the soil and its inhabitants.

 Shade Garden Design